Removing Abandoned Fishing Gear for a Safer Barnegat Bay

 In addition, the pots disrupt navigation and damage sensitive ecosystems.
 The combined consequences of these abandoned pots reduce the integrity of the Barnegat Bay ecosystem and diminish its functionality for the community.

-Funded by NOAA's Community-based Marine Debris Removal Grant, and in conjunction with our partners at the Marine Academy of Technology and Environmental Science, Monmouth University, Stockton University, ReClam the Bay, and volunteers from the local fishing community, we will work hard to locate, inventory and remove these derelict pots from the Bay.
+Funded by NOAA's Community-based Marine Debris Removal Grant, and in conjunction with our partners at the Marine Academy of Technology and Environmental Science, Stockton University, ReClam the Bay, the American Littoral Society, and the local fishing community, we will work hard to locate, inventory and remove these derelict pots from the Bay.
 Salvageable pots are returned to owners or made available to fishermen.

 Unsalvageable pots will be disposed of by the Fishing for Energy program, which converts abandoned fishing gear into useable energy with the aid of our partners, National Fish and Wildlife Foundation and Covanta.
 In addition to removal of the pots, this project and our partners are working to better understand the impacts of abandoned pots and their distribution, gather information on the percentage of pots lost annually and also develop a long-term reporting system for lost pots and other fishing gear.